Printing Terms

 Watermark

-a mark in fine papers, imparted during manufacture that identifies a paper.
-It doesn’t leave an impression in the paper; instead it leaves behind a translucent mark.
-See also dandy roll
+A mark in fine papers imparted during the manufacturing process that identifies a paper.
+It doesn’t leave an impression in the paper but it leaves behind a translucent mark.
+See also dandy roll.

 Web